 As is true for many grains, this plant-based food, Sorghum spread through the world via the Silk Trade from Africa more than 8000 years ago and was eventually cultivated in China and India.
 An Indian flatbread called roti is made with sorghum flour or otherwise known as Jowar flour.
 We have always had sorghum as part of our daily diet in our home and I am so blessed that my mom taught me so many recipes using Sorghum/Jowar.

-Sorghum has a very cool texture and a nutty flavor — it definitely has a toothsomeness to it.
+Sorghum has a very cool texture and a nutty flavor.
 It’s a nice departure from eating rice.
 It really a wholesome and hearty grain.
 And from a culinary point of view, Sorghum is a very versatile grain and can be used in dishes like salads, smoothies, in pilafs, stews, and you can even use this grain in baked goods.
 One of my favorite uses is popping sorghum.
 You can eat it on its own or use it as a healthy topping on salads or even shrimp to give that extra crunch!